seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 # How to Read This

 I titled this post "opinions" on purpose.
-Nothing here is objectively correct, but these opinions and styles are the main pillars which support my code writing and as such are the things I look for in code reviews.
-Yes, it is very dry.
+There is no objectively correct answer to code style, but this document outlines the main pillars of mine.
+As such, they are also the things I look for in code reviews.
+And yes, this document is very dry.

-Unless otherwise specified, none of these opinions are hard and fast.
+None of these opinions are hard and fast.
 They overlap and sometimes trade off.
 Ultimately, code needs to serve an end, and sometimes that requires compromising on principles.
-Not often, though. :wink:

 # But First: The Underlying Philosophy